Jaanv99/Groot-BMI-Demo/README.md

 9. Clear: Erases all the inputs and displays of the GUI to start over.

-- CHOOSING THE RIGHT FIT
+- CHOOSE THE RIGHT FIT

 Judge the final plot based on your requirements and through the following: